wildfly-extras/wildfly-channel-maven-plugin/README.md

 * `channelFile`: Path to a Wildfly Channel file on a local filesystem.
 * `channelGAV`: Alternative to above, the channel file would be obtained from a maven repo.
+* `manifestFile`: Path to a Wildfly Channel manifest file on a local filesystem.
+* `manifestGAV`: Alternative to above, the manifest file would be obtained from a maven repo.
 * `localRepository`: Local maven repository path.
 Defaults to `~/.m2/repository`.
 * `remoteRepositories`: Comma delimited list of remote repositories, which will be used for resolution of available dependency versions.
 This is only needed when working with channel containing version patterns (final dependency